nmarkro/Speedrunning-Notes/Persona 3 FES The Answer.md

 Put Ice Amp accessory back on Mitsuru

-Equip Aigis with Elec Boost accessory
+Equip Aigis with Thunder Bracers

 Equip any ultimate weapons & best armor if you haven't already